caffeine-storm/bear-wiki/Roadmap.md

 * Written in C++14 dialect (or C++17) and Python
 * Build system: CMake

-Major change the `libear` library does not send the report itself, and does not do anything with the environment variables.
-Instead, it execute a wrapper process `pear` which does all these.
-The motivation behind it is to reduce the complexity of `libear`.
-(Do not allocate memory during the exec calls, because it might be not safe.
-Do not try to encode the received parameters, remove potential failures.
-Does not use any symbol from any libraries except the dynamic loader library.)
+The major change here is the `libear` library does not send the report itself, and does not do anything with the environment variables.
+Instead, it executes a wrapper process `pear` which does all these.
+The motivation behind this chage is to reduce the complexity of `libear`.
+(It does not allocate memory during the exec calls, because it might be not safe.
+It does not try to encode the received parameters, remove potential failures.
+It does not use any symbol from any libraries except the dynamic loader library.)

-The process `pear` is a statically linked executable which supervise the child process.
-(Static linking is relevant, that ensures that it won't call itself.)
+The process `er` is a statically linked executable which supervises the child process.
+(Static linking is relevant to ensures that it won't call itself.)
 It gives more room to implement the following features:

 * Can report on process exit status.
 * Statically linked compilers can be recorded.
 * Encoding problems can be solved.
 * Multi threading issues can be solved.
-* Tools which manipulating the `LD_PRELOAD` environment can work.
+* Tools which are using the `LD_PRELOAD` environment can also work.
-* Using compiler wrappers is easy with this, which solves issues on OSX and Windows.
+* Using compiler wrappers is easy with this approach.
+(It solves issues on OSX and Windows.)

 # 2.x Polyglot Bear